Skip to main content

 Git is an open-source version control tool created in 2005 by Linus Torvalds.
 It is mainly used to efficiently track changes in project files so that project members can have a record of all the changes and merge the changes without losing valuable information.
 Our introductory course to Git will give you more insights into how and why to use Git while covering the most common steps in Git workflow.

-In addition to that, the Github Concepts course will provide you with the keys to use Github’s various features, navigate the interface and successfully perform everyday collaborative tasks.
+In addition to that, the Github Concepts course will provide you with the keys to using Github’s various features, navigating the interface, and successfully performing everyday collaborative tasks.

-These two commands are used in Git to undo changes to a project code and history, but in different ways.
-In this section, we will have an overview of how to use them.
-Before diving into the process, let’s start by creating a Git project.
+Git revert and Git reset are two commands used in Git to undo changes to a project code and history, but in different ways.
+In this section, we will provide an overview of how to use both revert and reset.
+Before diving into the process, let’s create a Git project.

 Create a Git project